TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 22/Psalms 22.7.md

 ---

-All they that see me laugh me to scorn: They shoot out the lip, they shake the head, [saying] ,
+All those who see me mock me.
+They insult me with their lips.
+They shake their heads, saying,